Ernie Pyle was a simple Indiana kid who liked to write and travel and found both as a World War 2 correspondent for Scripps-Howard newspapers.

 As one group finishes their set, the emcee steps up on stage and introduces the next group.
 There is a fifteen minute break between bands, enough time for people to stretch, take a walk, find the porta potties, get a burger, stroll the town, pull a hat over their eyes and take a little snooze.

-Some of the spectators today are wearing T shirts from past festivals, here and elsewhere, and spend their breaks visiting with their favorite musicians outside the tent before and after each performance.
+Some of the spectators today are wearing T shirts from past festivals, here and elsewhere, and spend their breaks visiting with their favorite musicians outside the tent before and after each of their performances.

-Waiting in the wings, this mandolin player plays a few choruses to keep his fingers nimble and his mind alert, rehearsing a song his group will soon be performing.
-His band mates are joking with a vocalist from the band that just finished their set, one of the co-hosts for the Festival.
+Waiting in the wings to go on stage, this mandolin player practices a few choruses to keep his fingers nimble and his mind alert, rehearsing a song his group will soon be performing.
+His band mates are joking with a vocalist from the previous band that just finished their set, one of the co-host bands for the Westcliff Bluegrass Festival.

 All the groups are good here but we pick our favorites, either by the songs they play, the way they play them, the way they handle the spotlight, the way they make us feel comfortable, or happy, or sad.

-When these performers aren’t talking music they talk money, relationships, schedules, aches and pains,all of them tied together like a good Boatswain’s mate knot.
+When these performers aren’t talking music they talk money, relationships, schedules, aches and pains,all threads in their musician’s coats..

 Luckily, we, in the audience, don’t have to know their business, their politics, their issues, or their motivations to have ourselves a good time.
 Music gives us all a chance to back away from trials and tribulations and kick up our heels.